 What is Missing from this List?

-While the to-do list won’t completely disappear, I think the urgency towards self-imposed goals is waning.
+While our to-do list won’t vanish, the urgency we once felt toward self-imposed goals is diminishing.
 Life, after all, is a marathon, not a sprint.
-It is not won or lost, and it is the journey that is special in the end.
-All Mikelle and I want to do is embrace the beautiful life we have created.
+It isn’t about winning or losing; the journey ultimately enriches us.
+All Mikelle and I want is to embrace the beautiful life we’ve created together fully.